GiGaSoftwareDevelopment/ng-patterns/libs/packages/material/popover/src/lib/popover.md

-`<ngpat-popover>` is a floating panel containing list of options.
+`<ng-pat-popover>` is a floating panel containing list of options.

 <!-- example(popover-overview) -->

-By itself, the `<ngpat-popover>` element does not render anything.
+By itself, the `<ng-pat-popover>` element does not render anything.
 The popover is attached to and opened via application of the `ngpatPopoverTriggerFor` directive:
 <!-- example({"example": "popover-overview",
               "file": "popover-overview-example.html",
-              "region": "ngpat-popover-trigger-for"}) -->
+              "region": "ng-pat-popover-trigger-for"}) -->

 ### Toggling the popover programmatically
 The popover exposes an API to open/close programmatically.
 Please note that in this case, an